 Another problem is that conversion can be costly.
 I might be required by my non-egoist morality to make a sacrifice for which I cannot be compensated (or pass up a gain so large that passing it up will not be compensated for).
 Since I have converted from egoism, I can no longer reject making the sacrifice or passing up the gain on the ground that it will not pay.
 It is safer, and seemingly feasible, to remain an egoist while cooperating in most cases.
 If so, ethical egoism and standard moralities will diverge in some cases.
 (For discussion of the cooperation argument, see Frank 1988; Gauthier 1986 ch.
 6; Kavka 1984 and 1986 Part II; Sidgwick 1907 II.V.)

 There is another way to try to show that ethical egoism and standard moral theories do not differ much.
 One might hold one particular objective theory of self-interest, according to which my welfare lies in possessing the virtues required by standard moral theories.
 This requires an argument to show that this particular objective theory gives the right account of self-interest.
 It also faces a worry for any objective theory: objective theories seem implausible as accounts of welfare.
 If, say, all my preferences favor my ignoring the plight of others, and these preferences do not rest on false beliefs about issues such as the likelihood of receiving help, it seems implausible (and objectionably paternalistic) to claim that “really” my welfare lies in helping others.
 I may have a duty to help others, and the world might be better if I helped others, but it does not follow that I am better off by helping others.
-(For a more optimistic verdict on this strategy, noting its roots in Socrates, Plato, Aristotle, the Stoics, and the British Idealists, see Brink 1997.)
+(For a more optimistic verdict on this strategy, noting its roots in Socrates, Plato, Aristotle, the Stoics, and the British Idealists, see Brink 1997 and 2003.)

 Of course the divergence between ethical egoism and standard moral theories need not bother an ethical egoist.
 An ethical egoist sees egoism as superior to other moral theories.
 Whether it is superior depends on the strength of the arguments for it.
 Two arguments are popular.